-Network International powers card tokenization for Apple smartphones in Egypt in latest regulatory rollout
+Network International Powers Card Tokenization For Apple Smartphones In Egypt In Latest Regulatory Rollout

-This launch’also supports Network’s broader focus on expanding its presence and strengthening its brand across the region, underpinned by its long-stan’ing commitment to Egypt’s payments ecosystem.
+This launch also supports Network's broader focus on expanding its presence and strengthening its brand across the region, underpinned by its long-standing commitment to Egypt's payments ecosystem.
 In 2023, Network International announced the investment valued at EGP 1 billion to expand its operations in Egypt, while serving 160+ banks across Africa and 65+ in the Middle East from its Egypt hub.

 Distributed by APO Group on behalf of Network International.